 What You Need to Know About Construction Defects

 Finally, subsurface deficiencies are most common in hilly areas.
-These defects are caused by improper subsurface conditions (that is, not compacting the home for adequate drainage) combined with the home’s unstable foundation.
+Improper subsurface conditions (that is, not compacting the home for adequate drainage) combined with the home’s unstable foundation cause these defects.
 The result of both can lead to cracks in the foundation and, in more serious cases, landslides.

 The construction litigation team from Rossetti & DeVoto, PC can handle any personal injury cases caused by these construction-based deficiencies.
 Speak to an experienced New Jersey construction accident attorney today about your injuries.